3 Quick Questions to Niklas Laninge, COO at Hoa’s Tool Shop

 It is one of the few apps out there that actually encourage people to change how they behave.
 While most apps only gather data we want to put some meaning to this data.
 Sure it’s sort of a novelty app but honestly we’re quite tired of all the data apps who simply believe that data is all we need.
 It’s a fad, it’s time to make data meaningful.

-SEE ALSO: The Accidental Lifelogger
+SEE ALSO: The evolution of lifelogging [infographic]

 2. In what way could logging something improve peoples everyday lives?